silpagollapudi/nyansa-interview-exercise/README.md

 ### Notes

-When asked for file name.
-Make sure file name is typed using quotation marks.
+When asked for file name, make sure file name is typed using quotation marks.